Being a Solar CEO: Lessons on Workplace Energy

-I’ve battle-tested the following 5 tidbits on positive energy in helping me raise four small children, maintain a happy marriage, and lead a business to year-over-year growth in existing and new markets.
+I’ve battle-tested the following five tidbits on positive energy in helping me raise four small children, maintain a happy marriage, and lead a business to year-over-year growth in existing and new markets.
 I believe these lessons on human energy can be useful to anybody earning an income, but particularly for executives and business owners.

-So, without further ado, here are 5 lessons on human energy I’ve learned as a CEO that will help entrepreneurs and executives manage their time more effectively, lead happier lives, and inspire their employees to push themselves to new heights.
+So, without further ado, here are five lessons on human energy I’ve learned as a CEO that will help entrepreneurs and executives manage their time more effectively, lead happier lives, and inspire their employees to push themselves to new heights.

 5. Live Inside Out, Not Outside In

-If you put money front and center, nobody will buy-in to your purpose enough to give you their hard-earned dollars.
+If you put money front and center, nobody will buy in to your purpose enough to give you their hard-earned dollars.

 The inmost purpose of your company, no matter what industry its in, should not contain a monetary objective.

 Even if you manage a large hedge fund on Wall Street, you are not trying to make people money.
-You’re trying to give them the feeling having more money will give them.
-The feeling the customer, in general, is more important than the outcome of the business objective.
+You’re trying to give them the feeling that having more money will give them.
+The feeling of the customer, in general, is more important than the outcome of the business objective.

 If you tend to your customer, prospect, or yourself as someone who needs to consume something from the outside world, the resulting feeling will be that of a person being a mere means to an end.